scikit-learn-contrib/imbalanced-learn/doc/under_sampling.rst

 Cleaning under-sampling techniques
 ----------------------------------

-In cleaning under-sampling techniques do not allow to specify the number samples to have in each class.
+Cleaning under-sampling techniques do not allow to specify the number of samples to have in each class.
 In fact, each algorithm implement an heuristic which will clean the dataset.